dubiacc/website/articles/en/fssp/index.md

-The FSSP is in full communion with the Pope, has seemingly the full support of the Vatican: why not just try to reform the Church from the inside instead of risking a schism?
+The FSSP is in "full communion" with the Pope, has seemingly the full support of the Vatican and celebrates the Latin Mass - so what's wrong with their approach?
+Why not just try to reform the Church from the inside instead of risking a schism?

 # What about the FSSP, ICKSP, Indult Mass?